VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 ### Infrastructure

-The sequence diagram in figure 7shows how the infrastructure elements interact with the domain objects to deliver messages.
+The sequence diagram in Figure 7 shows how the infrastructure elements interact with the domain objects to deliver messages.

 ![Figure 7][fig7]